nimblehq/jekyll-templates/README.md

 ## License

-This project is Copyright (c) Nimble.
+This project is Copyright (c) 2014 and onwards Nimble.
 It is free software, and may be redistributed under the terms specified in the [LICENSE] file.

 [LICENSE]: /LICENSE